denali-js/core/guides/overview/quickstart.md

 The reason our `title` field was missing was because of our Serializers.

-A Serializer takes an in-memory payload object (or array), and transforms into JSON to send back in the response.
+A Serializer takes an in-memory payload object (or array), and transforms it into JSON to send back in the response.

 By default, Serializers are configured with a whitelist of which attributes are allowed to be returned.
-Since we didn't touch our PostSerializer yet, the `title` attribute isn't in that whitelist, so it gets stripped out on all our responses.
+Since we haven't touched our PostSerializer yet, the `title` attribute isn't in that whitelist, so it gets stripped out of all our responses.

 Let's fix that now by adding it to the whitelist: